changyiZ/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image11]

-Then, implement Sliding Windows and Fit a Polynomial for the first frame:
+Then, implement the function `sliding_window_polyfit` to Sliding Windows and Fit a Polynomial for the first frame:

 ![alt text][image10]

-And, fit polynomial to the other images based upon a previous fit:
+And, fit polynomial to the other images based upon a previous fit  by the function `polyfit_using_prev_fit`:

 ![alt text][image12]